Greenwich House: Greenwich House Youth Community Center and Summer STEAM Camp

 Greenwich House YCC and Summer STEAM Camp is located in Greenwich House's main building, 27 Barrow Street.
 When the Children's Aid Society moved away from the West Village in 2011, Greenwich House assumed responsibility for its After-School and Summer Arts Camp programs.

 Children's Safety Project

 In 1987 six-year-old Village girl Lisa Steinberg was found murdered, the victim of physical abuse, with the prime suspects her adoptive parents.
 Headlines following the trail and conviction of Lisa's adoptive father and illegal guardian filled the papers for two years straight.
 A direct response to the community's call to protect its children, Greenwich House launched the Children's Safety Project that same year.
-CSP helps children heal from their trauma of abuse through supportive therapy and by teaching them the life-skills required to become self-reliant and lead productive lives.
-While originally intended to serve the immediate neighborhood, CSP has expanded over time to serve hundreds of the most vulnerable individuals a year from across the city with individualized therapy.
+The Children's Safety Project (CSP) provides therapy and life-skills training for children who have experienced abuse.The program provides therapy to several hundred individuals from across New York City annually.